HThe Homeowner Rights ProjectA coalition formed by New York Homeowners Alliance

 Case status

 Pre-filing.
-NYHOA needs $75,000 to officially file this complaint, and $150,000 total to fund the full litigation effort.
+The Homeowner Rights Project — the coalition NYHOA formed to carry this case — needs $75,000 to officially file the complaint, and $150,000 total to fund the full litigation effort.
 We're raising that now, alongside gathering plaintiffs and signatories.
 This is an active step, not a delay — filing a federal case of this scope requires resources we're building right now.

 What this lawsuit does

 The lawsuit challenges the way New York City has enforced Local Law 18 against homeowners who live in the homes they own.
-It argues that, as applied to owner-occupied one- and two-family private dwellings, the law and its enforcement scheme violate the United States Constitution and are preempted by New York State law.
+It argues that, as applied to owner-occupied one- and two-family private dwellings, the law and its enforcement scheme violate the United States Constitution.

 It asks the court for declaratory and injunctive relief — a ruling that the enforcement is unlawful and an order to stop it — rather than money damages.
 The goal is to fix the rule, not to collect a check.